 Which focused on accusations that Sharon and James arranged loans from ‘angel investors' for Sharon's farm which they never intended to repay,it has just been revealed that last month Sharon repaid (with interest) all her investors in Healthy Family Farms.
 See Chicken & the Egg Problem for Angela Doss's tongue-in-cheek perspective on what it was like to sit through 3 days of testimony last March in an attempt to understand the bizarre charges in this case which have just received an ever-more-bizarre twist.
 Sharon was able to fully repay her investors with money she received from a recently settled lawsuit connected to the property she owned before her current Santa Paula location.
 The owners failed to disclose that the property lacked adequate water.
 Consequently, she was forced to move Healthy Family Farms to a new location (Santa Paula) and bring suit against the original owners, a lawsuit which took 6 years but was finally settled in her favor, ironically, within weeks after her release from jail for the financial charges.
 Since the Ventura case is still in process, it remains to be seen what will happen now that all investors are fully paid.

 For details, see Stewart Loses Court Battle, but Palmer Action Repaying Lenders May Win War I totally agree with David Gumpert's assessment from Rawesome Case Disappearing Act that what we're looking at is a matter of “… pile on the charges and then let the defendants off, relieved they only had small penalties to send a message that private food clubs that provide members with full choice, including raw milk, won't be tolerated.”

-OVERVIEW & BACKGROUND HEALTHY FAMILY FARMS & RAWESOME BUYING CLUB
+OVERVIEW/BACKGROUND on HEALTHY FAMILY FARMS and RAWESOME BUYING CLUB

 - 2004 Sharon Palmer purchases farm in Fillmore and names her business Healthy Family Farms (HFF)